charlie-wong/coding-style/data/markdown-syntax-simplify.md

   people_name/project_name@16c999e8c71134401a78d4d46435517b2271d6ac
   ```

-- Issue references within a repository
+- Issue references within a repository.

   Any number that refers to an Issue or Pull Request will be automatically converted into a link.
   ```